Fashion Design Management

 Fashion is a complex system in which creativity, innovation, precision and problem solving are key values.
 Dynamics of creativity are strictly connected to the new perspectives in production and techniques.
-Market is requiring new professional figures who are dynamic, prepared and most of all flexible and capable of understanding creativity as well as research, so as to be able to plan and manage the entire life cycle of a product.
+The market is requiring new professional figures who are dynamic, prepared and most of all flexible and capable of understanding creativity as well as research, so as to be able to plan and manage the entire life cycle of a product.

 The course creates a professional profile who is highly specialized and able to perform different roles in fashion organizations: from product research and development to production planning and collection development, from merchandising management to the organization of both logistics and supply chain.
-A key figure who is able to look at the future of the industry and is prepared to technological innovation, able to merge creativity and management.
+A key figure who is able to look at the future of the industry and is prepared for technological innovation, able to merge creativity and management.

 Contents: Product Management 1; Fashion Culture, Fashion System, Logistics and Pipeline, Textile Science, Leather Technology; Product Development; Research and Merchandising.